The Forty Words Competition 2020 is now open for submissions. The deadline for submissions is 30th June 2020.

 For this competition there are two categories:

-A mini-fiction category: Enter a piece of prose on any topic, in any style, as long as it is 40 words or less. (title not included in word count)
+A mini-fiction category: Enter a piece of prose on any topic, in any style, as long as it is 40 words or less. (title and white spaces not included in word count)

-A mini-poetry category: Enter a poem on any topic, any style and any amount of lines or stanzas, as long as it is 40 words or less. (title not included in word count)
+A mini-poetry category: Enter a poem on any topic, any style and any amount of lines or stanzas, as long as it is 40 words or less. (title and white spaces not included in word count)

-Please email your entries to firstname.lastname@example.org with the heading FORTY WORDS SUBMISSION- Name.
+Please email your entries to email@example.com with the heading FORTY WORDS SUBMISSION- Name.
 In the Body of the email, please include a short note, brief biography, author image, contact details and your PayPal transaction code.
 Your submissions should be attached in a separate Word document, with no trace of your name, as they are read anonymously.
-Each entry should be put into a separate Word document- so if you are putting forward three pieces, then three separate documents should be attached.
+Each entry should be put into a separate Word document- so if you are putting forward four pieces, then four separate documents should be attached.
 You can enter both categories as may times as you wish- but please state at the top of each word document if the piece is POETRY or PROSE.

 Your entries should not have been previously published online or in print and must be your own original work.